tobiasvonarx/iplookup/README.md

 # iplookup
 iplookup is a python program for looking up geolocation data of an ip-adress.
-It uses a Tkinter-based  GUI and iplookup's free DB11 database. iplookup version 0.4 supports the following functionality:
+It uses a Tkinter-based  GUI and iplookup's lite DB11 database. iplookup version 0.4 supports the following functionality:
 * Lookup of IPv4 and IPv6
 * Lookup of client IP-Adress
 * Lookup includes: